LTDuckie/Speech2Emotion/README.md

     python preprocess_and_generate.py ./speech2emotion/example_audio/Angry_neutral

-You may change the audio path if you put them at other places.
+You may change the audio path if you put them at other places, and for each emotion we provide 2 sample dialogue folders.

     python preprocess_and_generate.py path_to_your_audio_folder